Ngarkat: History of contact

 According to Richard Glyn Kimber only 50 of the Jackegilbrab horde survived into the mid-1840s, attributing the decline to disease.
 It has also been suggested that many of the Ngarkat were massacred though it is unclear by who.
-A burial site of 70 skeletons weas documented at a soakage in the Lameroo district by early pioneers.
+A burial site of 70 skeletons was documented at a soak in the Lameroo district by early pioneers.

 The tribal name has been restored and conserved in the South Australian landscape by the establishment of a locality called Ngarkat, and by setting aside part of its traditional land as the Ngarkat Conservation Park.